-This email summarizes the current status of cannabis regulations for the City of Los Angeles, California (the “City”), as of July 13, 2017.
+This post summarizes the current status of cannabis regulations for the City of Los Angeles, California (the “City”), as of July 13, 2017.
 On June 7, 2017, the City released its proposed draft regulations under Measure M (the “Draft Regulations”).
 We are still within the 60-day public comment period (which expires August 6, 2017) following the release of the Draft Regulations.
-Detailed below is a summary of the Draft Regulations, challenges the regulations pose, and relevant current events concerning the City’s attempts to regulate cannabis-related activities.
+Detailed below is a summary of the Draft Regulations, challenges that the regulations pose, and relevant current events concerning the City’s attempts to regulate cannabis-related activities.

 LA City Draft Regulations Summary